ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## New Registries

-This document requests that IANA create three new registries:
+This document requests that IANA create the following new registries:

 1. ACME Error Codes
+2. ACME Resource Types
-2. ACME Identifier Types
+3. ACME Identifier Types
-3. ACME Challenge Types
+4. ACME Challenge Types

 All of these registries should be administered under a Specification Required policy {{RFC5226}}.